raspberrypilearning/gravity-simulator/en/step_1.md

 ### Try it
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1">
-Click space bar to jump.
+Click the space bar to jump.

 Use number keys 1, 2, 3, 4 and 5 to see the gravity simulation for different planets.

 On which planet is Dot's jump the smallest?
 </div>